metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `api_version` (String) API version of the referent.If this field is not specified, the default 'projectcontour.io/v1alpha1' will be used
+- `api_version` (String) API version of the referent.
+If this field is not specified, the default 'projectcontour.io/v1alpha1' will be used
-- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
-- `namespace` (String) Namespace of the referent.If this field is not specifies, the namespace of the resource that targets the referent will be used.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/
+- `namespace` (String) Namespace of the referent.
+If this field is not specifies, the namespace of the resource that targets the referent will be used.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/

 <a id="nestedatt--spec--runtime_settings--global_ext_auth--with_request_body"></a>